azee/switter/README.md

 switter
 =======
 Blog service example.
-Using Jersey MVC and Hibernate.
+Using Jersey MVC, Freemarker and Hibernate.